JohnMalmsteen/python-countdown-cheatbot/README.md

 The API I used is located [here](dictionaryapi.net)

+I also set up the solver as a webapp, the code for which is in app.py.
+It is hosted at [tsubatai.pythonanywhere.com/solve/<letters>](http://tsubatai.pythonanywhere.com/solve/teltres)

 5 - Testing
 ---
 Running the timeit function 10,000 on the find_largest_anagram() feeding it in the randomly generated 9 letter strings takes .68 seconds, so one solution takes about .000068 seconds although obviously this does not call the rest API and the pre-processing is done in advance.